AI-Native Interface

 • - Read-heavy design — most tools are read operations; write operations require explicit parameters.

-• - Runtime-host sync is currently attach-mode projection.
-It does not imply full provider-native governance parity for Hermes / Claude Code / Codex.
+• - Runtime-host sync is still attach-mode projection, while managed state / session / permission coverage in MCP is intentionally read-only.
+This does not imply full provider-native governance parity for Hermes / Claude Code / Codex, and service-token write coverage remains intentionally limited.

 Troubleshooting#